Israel - Data Protection Overview

 - 5/2017 Use of Surveillance Cameras at the Workplace and in the Framework of Employment (only available in Hebrew here);

-- 3/2018 Application of the Data Security Regulations to Organisations Certified Under ISO 27001 (only available in Hebrew here).
+- 3/2018 Application of the Data Security Regulations to Organisations Certified Under ISO 27001 (only available in Hebrew here); and

 3.1.
 Main regulator for data protection

-The Israeli regulatory authority, the PPA, was founded in 2006, and is part of the Ministry of Justice.
+The PPA was founded in 2006, and is part of the Ministry of Justice.

 The head of the PPA also serves as the Registrar of Databases ('the Registrar').
 The PPA is responsible for the protection of all personal information held in digital databases, including through the use of administrative and criminal enforcement.